grenn24/Financial-Assistance-Scheme-Management-System/README.md

 **Schemes**
 GET  /api/schemes -> Get all schemes
 POST  /api/schemes -> Create a new schemes
-DELETE  /api/schemes/:ID -> Delete an application by id
+DELETE  /api/schemes/:ID -> Delete a scheme by id